Graph theoretical approach to conformal correlators: The conformal squid: Introduction

 \section{Introduction}

-The term universality in quantum field theory encodes the observation that different physical systems when they reach a 'fixed' point under their renormalization group flow where all $\beta$-functions vanish are governed by the same conformal symmetry.
+{\fnsymbol{footnote}} {\arabic{footnote}} The term universality in quantum field theory encodes the observation that different physical systems, when they reach a ``fixed'' point under their renormalization group flow where all $\beta$ functions vanish, are governed by the same conformal symmetry.
 It is then an important issue to understand to what extent universality is a physical or mathematical property.
-The problem can be stated more concretely by recalling that the system's behaviour near such fixed points is determined by the critical exponents which are the quantum corrections to the classical scaling dimensions of operators $O_i$, forming the scaling dimensions $\Delta_i$.
-These appear in correlators \be \Sigma_N(x_i;\Delta_i) = \langle O_1(x_1)\cdots O_N(x_N)\rangle \ee of operators\footnote{For simplicity we will restrict the discussion to scalar operators.} fixed in a conformal field theory (CFT) up to an overall constant in form by the conformal symmetry, that however does not fix their values at this level, the values of the scaling dimensions $\Delta_i$.
+The problem can be stated more concretely by recalling that the system's behavior near such fixed points is determined by the critical exponents which are the quantum corrections to the classical scaling dimensions of operators $O_i$, forming the scaling dimensions $\Delta_i$.
+These appear in the correlators \be \Sigma_N(x_i;\Delta_i) = \langle O_1(x_1)\cdots O_N(x_N)\rangle \ee of operators.\footnote{For simplicity we will restrict the discussion to scalar operators.} These correlators are fixed in a conformal field theory (CFT) up to an invariant expression of conformal invariants; however, the conformal symmetry does not fix, at this level, the values of the scaling dimensions $\Delta_i$.

-The question therefore is if and by how far the underlying mathematical structure is able to constrain the $\Delta_i$ at a fixed point.
-We know that in a strict CFT context \cite{CFT}, in order to constrain the scaling dimensions, at least one additional assumption is needed, that of the operator product expansion (OPE), which is however a physical rather than a mathematical statement.
-Similarly, other physical constraints such as the ones that originate from unitarity (reflection positivity) or geometric constraints that arise in one way or another after the OPE has been applied \cite{AHamed}, even though implicitly present, we do not discuss here.
-Instead, we would like to initiate an approach that could provide some new insights in the role that mathematics play in the dynamics of conformal field theories.
+The question, therefore, is whether and by how far the underlying mathematical structure is able to constrain the $\Delta_i$ at a fixed point.
+We know that in a strict CFT context \cite{CFT}, in order to constrain the scaling dimensions, at least one additional assumption is needed, that of the operator product expansion (OPE), which is, however, a physical rather than a mathematical statement.
+Similarly, other physical constraints, such as the ones that originate from unitarity (reflection positivity) or geometric constraints that arise in one way or another after the OPE has been applied \cite{AHamed}, even though implicitly present, are not discussed here.